forseti-security/forseti-security/_docs/_latest/configure/scanner/default-rules.md

 ## Service Account Key
   * User-managed service account keys should not be older than the date and time you specify.

-## Whitelist
+## External Project Access
-  * Your current organization is whitelisted so that all projects with your organization as an ancestor are allowed.
+  * Find any users in your org that may have access to projects outside of your org.